ottermegazord/mit_peatflux/Raspberry Porting.md

 Testing
-Step 21) At the doc directory, type sungrow -vvv example_system_config_2.yml Step 22) There would be a file with the data stored in it.
+Step 21) At the doc directory, type sungrow -vvv example_system_config_2.yml Step 22) sudo nano inverter_status.csv (to check for logging for allegro inverter)

 Known bugs (Solved)
 1) When setting up PyYaml, the python headers couldnt be detected.